 As it was time to catch our plane to London, I finished the stitching in the car while my Love drove me to the airport.

-Step 2 – Making colorful felt flowers to decorate your tablet sleeve
+Step 2 – Making colourful felt flowers to decorate your tablet sleeve

 As my tablet sleeve looked a bid sad, I started decorating it with lovely felt flowers as soon as I got home from London.